 President's Bio & CV

 Jill Tiefenthaler became Colorado College’s 13th president on July 1, 2011.

-Tiefenthaler is married to Kevin Rask, a college research professor at Colorado College.
-They have two children, Olivia, 13, and Owen, 11.
+President Tiefenthaler is originally from Iowa, where she grew up on a farm and worked for her family’s popcorn business before attending Saint Mary’s College in South Bend, Indiana.
+She is married to Kevin Rask, a college research professor in economics at Colorado College.
+They have two children, Olivia, 15, and Owen, 12.